In Calgary on any given night, over 300 youth are experiencing homelessness.

 - 82% of youth at our Avenue 15 youth shelter were discharged to transitional or permanent housing

-- Average length of stay in Infinity Housing First program for the 2016/2017 year was 586 days.
+- The average length of stay in Infinity Housing First program for the 2016/2017 year was 586 days

 - 90% of girls at Haven’s Way improved relations between themselves and their families/natural supports